Richie78321/tech-interview-prep-guide/README.md

 * Open source, comprehensive guide for technical interviews: https://techinterviewhandbook.org/
 * LeetCode questions to practice in order of importance: https://jeremyaguilon.me/blog/ranking_interview_questions_by_cram_score
+* A curated list of LeetCode questions organized by practiced skill: https://neetcode.io/

 ## 1. Recall the structure of a technical interview (~hours)